-- In the Home Menu, click Commerce, and then click Shipping.
+- Open the Shipping panel.
 You can also use the ? key while any panel is open and search shipping.

 - Click Add Shipping Option.

-- Select a carrier, either UPS, FedEx, or USPS.
+- Choose a carrier, either UPS, FedEx, or USPS.

 - In the Formula tab, check the carrier’s services you use.
 For a list of supported services, see Supported carrier services and containers.
 You don't need to use every service the carrier offers.

 - Optional: Below the list of services, enter a percentage or flat amount Markup to charge more than the estimated cost.
 This is a useful way to cover the price of packaging, handling, time spent, potential margins of error, or other costs.

 - Enter the Ship From Zip Code based on where you ship orders from.
 Shipping rates will be calculated based on distance from this postal code.

 Here’s an example of a Formula tab for USPS rates: